jackdoe/bzzz/README.md

 ```
 queries are just operations on term-sets, for example `jack AND doe` is `([0] AND [0,1])` which results in `0: data[0] - { name: jack doe }`.

-Analyzers stand between your data and the inverted index: `jack doe -> WhiteSpaceTokenizer -> [jack] [doe]`, you you can also create something like a chain of token-modifiers/emitters: `input -> tokenizer -> tokenfilter -> tokenfilter...`
+Analyzers stand between your data and the inverted index: `jack doe -> whitespaceTokenizer -> [jack] [doe]`, you you can also create something like a chain of token-modifiers/emitters: `input -> tokenizer -> tokenfilter -> tokenfilter...`

 ```
 # example custom analyzer:
 { "type":"custom","tokenizer":"whitespace","filters":[{"type":"lowercase"}]}

 Jack Doe
-  -> WhiteSpaceTokenizer ->
+  -> whitespaceTokenizer ->
      [Jack]
         -> LowerCaseTokenFilter
            [jack]